 9.5 Conclusions and Future Work

 The design of an FPGA that runs in the 5 GHz range using CML in SiGe technology combined with low power CMOS in the same process has been investigated.
 The Xilinx XC6200 was chosen for emulation due to its public domain bit stream and implementation in multiplexer logic and flip-flops.
 The core of the XC6200 has been demonstrated to be feasible and the major parts work at speed at room temperature.
+The drawbacks of previous high power consumption have been mitigated by using CMOS to turn off current mirrors and integrating CMOS directly into the bipolar current tree.
 Power saving modes have been developed so some speed can be sacrificed for less power consumption.

 One of the largest areas of future work will be integrating the existing XC6200 tools to work with the SiGe FPGA.
 At the 1999 First NASA/DOD Workshop on Evolvable Hardware, a discussion group concluded that the software supporting the evolvable hardware is the major hindrance towards advancement.
 Although the XC6200 is not being manufactured anymore, there are many independent programmers that are still creating tools for the XC6200.
 This thesis will help continue the independent development of the XC6200.